-How can an LLM prevent the forgetting of factoids?
-We intuit that this question may be approached in two ways: 1) teach the model to \emph{protect learned knowledge better} in the first stage, or 2) \emph{reducing the interference} of the second stage by manipulating the data distribution.
-Based on this hypothesis, we propose \ours{} (\underline{R}andom and G\underline{e}neric Data \underline{Mix}ing), which combines both approaches.
-First, \ours{} mixes \emph{random} or \emph{generic} data into the factoids in the first stage.
-While surprising at first glance, including a broad range of mixed data teaches the model to diversify where it stores the knowledge -- as we show in later analysis of \ours{}.
-This diversification allows it to better protect learned knowledge.
-In the second stage, jointly learning the mixing data and the stage 2 data avoids overfitting to a narrow distribution, alleviating the negative interference on the learned factoids.
+To understand why these mixing strategies help reduce forgetting, we analyze \ours{} using Logit Lens~\citep{nostalgebraist2020interpreting} and ablation studies.
+Our analysis suggests that including a broad range of mixed data encourages the model to store facts in relatively earlier layers (compared to the baseline setting), as well as to diversify where it stores the knowledge.
+This diversification allows it to better protect learned knowledge in subsequent stages of training.
+In the second stage, jointly learning the mixing data and the stage 2 data helps prevent overfitting to a narrow distribution, alleviating the negative interference on the learned factoids.